top of page

 What Are Data Contracts?

-The goal is to prevent unexpected data changes that break downstream systems, improve trust in data, and bring software engineering principles to data, whilst enabling decentralized ownership.
+The goal is to prevent unexpected data changes that break downstream systems, improve trust in data, and bring software engineering principles to data, while enabling decentralized ownership.

-Sounds great in theory.
+Sounds promising in theory.
 But in reality?
 Not so much.

-Interface contracts were designed to standardize interactions between software components, but their inflexibility often resulted in significant issues:
+Interface contracts were created to standardize interactions between software components, but their inflexibility often led to significant issues.

-Enterprise Application Integration (EAI): A 2003 report highlighted that 70% of EAI projects failed, primarily due to management issues rather than technical shortcomings.
-The rigidity of interface contracts contributed to these failures by creating bureaucratic bottlenecks and hindering adaptability (Wikipedia).
+A 2003 Gartner report found that 70 percent of EAI projects failed, primarily due to management and organizational challenges.
+The rigidity of interface contracts created delays, added overhead, and hindered adaptability.

 The key lesson?
 Rigid, predefined contracts often become obstacles rather than enablers of progress.